If you are having difficulty discovering your purpose in life, start by defining your favorite problems.

 We often feel lost in life when we lack purpose.
 Traditionally, we have been trained to rely on our ideas, our passions, and our skills to find direction.
 While this puts us on track to find something, this mindset is horrendously inadequate and inefficient for discovering your purpose.

 We all have ideas.
 We all have a purpose.
 Some of us lack the former and most of us lack the latter.
 In either case, we must work systematically to discover these and form a cohesive connection between the two.
 And by systematically, I mean implementing a set of selective filters that will take us from idea to purpose with precision and effectiveness.

 A System of Filters

 Most ideas are just plain bad.
 Some are good.
 And very few are great.
 Your objective is to find those great ideas which serve your life’s purpose.
 An effective way to approach this is to first define your favorite problems.
-You might think it’s an odd way of referring to your problems.
-But this filter is absolutely critical to the process.
+You might think “favorite” is an odd way of referring to your problems, but you will soon discover that this filter is absolutely critical to your process.

 Here is Richard Feynman, a Nobel-Prize winning physicist, describing it in his typical playful and observational style: